ETHorHIL/AssetBackedSecurityDapp/README.md

--This is the code for a prototype process replication of a securitization.
--The project is still under construction, the goal was to develop the contracts, not an working Dapp.
--Run 'truffle migrate' and 'truffle test' to see a simulation of the transaction flow.
--See the .pdf file for further information on securitization and the contract framework.
+This is a project I worked on in 2017.
+A PoC of an Asset Backed Security on Ethereum.
+See the .pdf file for more information.